-The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-As discussed in Note 2a to the consolidated financial statements, the Company has suffered recurring losses from operations and has a net capital deficiency that raise substantial doubt about its ability to continue as a going concern.
-Management's plans in regard to these matters are also described in Note 2a.
+The accompanying consolidated financial statements have been prepared assuming that the Group will continue as a going concern.
+As discussed in Note 2(a) to the statements, the Group has incurred a loss of \$2.8 million during the year ended December 31, 2018.
+As stated in Note 2(a), these events or conditions, along with other matters as set forth in Note 2(a), indicate that a material uncertainty exists that may cast substantial doubt about its ability to continue as a going concern.
+Management's plans in regard to these matters are also described in Note 2(a).
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.
-Our opinion is not qualified in respect of this matter.